 The structure of a glacier is constantly fluctuating.
-Melting is natural and is counteracted by falling snow that turns to ice and restores the surface area of the glacier.
-However, with global warming occurring at an unnatural rate, glaciers are melting at a faster rate and not being restored.
+Melting is natural and is counteracted by falling snow that is compacted into ice and restores the surface area of the glacier.
+However, with global warming occurring at an unnatural rate, glaciers are melting much faster than they can be replenished.
 The only way to slow rapid glacial melting is to slow global warming.

 Glaciers play a crucial role in the prevention of global warming, acting as giant mirrors, deflecting sunlight from the Earth’s surface back into the atmosphere and regulating the temperature of the planet.
 Runoff from glacial melting forms rivers that people around the world depend on for fresh water.
 Today in the Himalayas, people are facing water shortages due to decreased glacial melt.

 Humankind has become dependent on the burning of fossil fuels to support our way of life, but it increases global warming at an unnatural rate.
 To restore the glaciers we need to utilize alternative energy sources, increase our energy efficiency and decrease our individual carbon footprints.